AsulaAman/azure-sql-terraform-project/README.md

-Automated Azure SQL Database Creation with Terraform This project provides an automated solution to deploy an Azure SQL Database using Terraform, with optional post-deployment testing usingg Bash scripts.
+Automated Azure SQL Database Creation with Terraform This project provides an automated solution for deploying an Azure SQL Database using Terraform, along with optional post-deployment testing using Bash scripts.
 It enables flexible provisioning, optional firewall rules, and connection testing.

 Deploys:
 Azure Resource Group